-Our school guidance counselors play a crucial role in supporting students and families by acting as liaisons between families and community resources.
-They provide assistance in various areas, including:
+Carolus School Counselors play a crucial role in supporting students and families by acting as liaisons between families and community resources.
+School Counselors provide assistance in various areas, including:

 - Academic guidance and support

 - College and career planning

 - Social and emotional development

 - Connecting families with community resources

-- Addressing economic challenges and providing relevant support

-The counselors work closely with students, parents, teachers, and administrators to ensure a comprehensive support system that promotes student success and well-being throughout their academic journey.
+The School Counselors work closely with students, parents, teachers, and administrators to ensure a comprehensive support system that promotes student success and well-being throughout their academic journey.